 It’s literally just stumps of wood in the water, but the history obsessed nerd in me just loves that the remains of this pier are still here.

-Do take a stroll down North Laine, where you’ll find a variety of different Bohemian shops, organic vegetarian cafes, and colorful street art murals, and some of the best brunches in Brighton.
+Do take a stroll down North Laine, where you’ll find a variety of different Bohemian shops, organic vegetarian cafes, colorful street art murals, and some of the best brunches in Brighton.

 Definitely one of the areas in Brighton where all the hipsters flock.